regularmichael/moegame/Moe/The Last Line.md

 The Last Line is the name of the restaurant owned by [[Sal]]. [[Moe]] works here, and this is also where she tends to meet her clients.
 The food served here, as well as the general aesthetic of the place, is typical American style.
 Moe is a line cook who typically works out of sight from the general seating area.

 *Gameplay*
-The first game ([[Ridgewreath Farm]]) will begin with [[Cassie]] coming to meet Moe here.
+The first game ([[The Farm (Project)|The Farm]]) will begin with [[Cassie]] coming to meet Moe here.
 Sal will recognize that Moe needs to leave and he will give her a care package.

-The second game ([[The Town]]) will feature The Last Line as part of Moe's initial dream sequence, and it will be part of her dreamscapes throughout the game.
+The second game ([[The Town (Project)|The Town]]) will feature The Last Line as part of Moe's initial dream sequence, and it will be part of her dreamscapes throughout the game.
 She will also leave a shift at The Last Line and give Sal a customary hug goodbye.

-The third game (The Hunt for Priest) will feature The Last Line quite a few times, including transitionary spots where Moe and Sal will talk.
+The third game ([[The Hunt (Project)]]) will feature The Last Line quite a few times, including transitionary spots where Moe and Sal will talk.
 An actual gameplay segment in The Last Line.
 Moe will need to defend the restaurant from an ambush by [[Priest(Gameplay)|Priest]].
 During this segment, Sal will be killed just outside of The Last Line.

 In the epilogue of the series, Moe takes ownership of The Last Line and renames it "Sal's."